City Sewer Rate Adjustment - Latest Update (As of September 27, 2017)

 - The date, time, and location of the public hearing at which the City Council will consider the increased sewer rate charges.

-On July 25, 2017, the City Council authorized MOD to send out the Proposition 218 notice to Newport Beach property owners and sewer customers to inform them of the proposed sewer rates.
+On July 25, 2017, the City Council authorized the Utilities Department to send out the Proposition 218 notice to Newport Beach property owners and sewer customers to inform them of the proposed sewer rates.
 Proposition 218 requires a 45-day comment period before the City Council may act on the proposed rates and finalize the tabulation of any protests received.
 The City Council set the public hearing for the proposed sewer rates for Tuesday, September 12, 2017.
 Once adopted, the new sewer rates will go into effect on January 1, 2018.
 To view the Proposition 218 notice, click Proposition 218 Notice- Proposed Sewer Rates.

 Sewer Enterprise Fund: What does the City's sewer bill pay for?

 All revenue and expenditures related to the sewer services provided by the City are contained in the Sewer Enterprise Fund, which is separate from the General Fund.
 Funding for maintenance and replacement activities is collected from rate payers through the Municipal Services bill.
 The Newport Beach sewer bill covers the following three main categories of expenses: